"I grew this moustache through sheer force of will, don't tell me I'm not ready."

 - Shunsaku Ban imitator Dr. Reichwein from Monster is another example.

-- Hellsing - When Alucard has his final release state activated, it causes his appearance to revert to his original form as Vlad Tepes, complete with mustache (see Real Life examples).
+- Hellsing - When Alucard has his final release state activated, it causes his appearance to revert to his original form as Vlad Tepes, complete with moustache (see Real Life examples).
 Seras finds herself unable to focus on anything else.

 - Yu-Gi-Oh! - Gozaburo Kaiba has a nice 'stash◊, to go with his Hot-Blooded Sideburns and Big Ol' Eyebrows.